 Fill the cabbage with chicken stock

-Lastly, fold up the edges of the tinfoil and fold over to seal all around.
+Lastly, fold up the edges of the tinfoil and fold it over to seal it all around.
 Be careful to keep the cabbage upright so that the stock does not spill out.

 Place the baking tray in the oven and bake for between 75 to 90 minutes depending on the size of the cabbage.
-If you are making a roast you can place the baking tray .the oven with your roast.
-Otherwise you should preheat the oven to 180C / 360F
+If you are making a roast you can place the baking tray into the oven with your roast.
+Otherwise, you should preheat the oven to 180C / 360F

-Once the cabbage is fully cooked, remove from the oven and open the tinfoil, folding it away from the cabbage to expose the bacon on the sides.
+Once the cabbage is fully cooked, remove it from the oven and open the tin foil, folding it away from the cabbage to expose the bacon on the sides.
 Return to the oven for another 10 to 15 minutes until the bacon is crispy and golden.